Course Code: NPM505

 Ms Joanna Tan

-For her achievements and contributions to public service, she was awarded many prizes and accolades, including the National Day Award Commendation Medal 2018.
-She graduated from Harvard University in 2008 (Masters of Public Health) and Kings College London in 2001 (Masters in Science), both sponsored under Singapore Government scholarships.
+She graduated from Harvard University in 2008 (Master of Public Health) and Kings College London in 2001 (Master in Science), both sponsored under Singapore Government scholarships.

 Course Fee